 Beginning in December 2019, Arthur Hancock (guitar) and Chris Shouse (mandolin) formally began writing and rehearsing under the duo “Hancock & Shouse”.
 Longtime friends and collaborators, Hancock and Shouse fell into a groove that quickly ignited the spark.
-Through happen-stance, the pandemic and the stars fully aligning, they recruited three fellow friends to join - Aaron Bibelhauser on banjo, Kati Penn on fiddle and Roddy Puckett on bass.
+Through happen-stance, the pandemic and the stars fully aligning, they recruited three fellow friends to join - Aaron Bibelhauser on banjo, Jeff Guernsey on fiddle, and Roddy Puckett on bass.

-Arthur Hancock IV is a 5th generation Kentuckian and is a founding member and former lead singer of The Wooks, which won the band competition at Colorado based music festival Rockygrass in 2016.
+Arthur Hancock IV was a founding member and former lead singer of The Wooks, which won the band competition at Colorado based music festival Rockygrass in 2016.
 Other accomplishments for Hancock as a member of The Wooks include winning the 2017 Lexington (Ky.)
 Music Awards for Album Of The Year (Little Circles) and Song Of The Year (“County Girl”) as well as a nomination the same year for Band Of The Year from the International Bluegrass Music Association’s (IBMA) Momentum Awards.
 While with The Wooks, Hancock began to experience hand discomfort in 2017, and was forced to quit playing banjo and switched to the guitar.
 He left The Wooks in March of 2019 after his injury progressed.
 However, soon thereafter he was able to teach himself how to play guitar again and got back to writing and performing, releasing the Alive At Hillbilly Central EP in September 2019 that includes the song “Wolfpen Branch,” which later became the inspiration for the band’s name.
 In addition to playing with Wolfpen Branch, Hancock is also a current Board Member of the IBMA Foundation.
 Wolfpen Branch is also a proud Tunes Ambassador for the Can’d Aid Foundation.

 Aaron Bibelhauser is a singer, songwriter, and instrumentalist based in Louisville, KY.
 In addition to writing songs recorded by award winning bluegrass artists including Balsam Range, Del McCoury Band, Michael Cleveland & Flamekeeper, and Dale Ann Bradley, he's taken first place in the Chris Austin Songwriting Contest at Merlefest and earned a nomination for the IBMA's prestigious Song Of The Year Award.
-An accomplished solo recording artist, radio broadcaster, producer, and session player, Bibelhauser has also been an official showcasing artist and four-time songwriter showcase artist with the IBMA.
+An accomplished solo recording artist, radio broadcaster, producer, and session player, Bibelhauser has also been an official showcasing artist and six-time songwriter showcase artist with the IBMA.

 Roddy Puckett was a founding member of The Wooks alongside Hancock who first got started playing on stages around Central Kentucky at 19 years old with Green Genes.
 Highlights in the years since include performing in Ecuador with the New Kentucky String Ticklers, playing with Dark Star Orchestra at All Good Music Festival in 2013 and performing regionally with fellow Grateful Dead cover band Born Cross Eyed for eight years.
 Other bands Puckett has played with are the Kentucky Hoss Cats, the Very Garcia Band, and Kentucky Wild Horse in addition to recording for several others.